-Having a motivation helps you set your goals, and becomes a good reference point when you feel burdened, uninspired and wish to move on from blogging.
+Having motivation helps you set your goals, and becomes a good reference point when you feel burdened, uninspired, and wish to move on from blogging.
 Some of my friends were interested in doing blogs up to the point they signed up for 2-year web hosting and registered their domains, but they found it hard to write their first blog entry.
 That just means that though blogging may sound sexy and will draw interest from many people, getting into the regular habit of updating it can be a struggle for many.

 So once you make this commitment, stick to it and make an effort to write your first blog entry.
 Never mind if it’s just composed of a few words.
 What’s important is that you made your first step.
 Remember, all successful blogs started with their first blog entry.

 What kind of blog topic should I write?

 In the beginning, you might think there’s not enough topic for you to write about.
 But later on, you’ll find out later that you have overwhelming things to share, and only need to decide which one should be a priority over the others.

 Planning what blog articles to write

 Sometimes, blogging can be a spur-of-the-moment thing that you suddenly have the urge to share your experience through writing.
-But planning on what you write sets that sense of discipline and not rely solely on moments when you have that writer’s impulse.
+But planning on what you write sets that sense of discipline and does not rely solely on moments when you have that writer’s impulse.